-\textbf{Discussion.} In this article, we studied quasi-likelihood maximization approaches to sparse inference of minimal models of stochastic differential equations from data.
-Existing methods typically rely either on arbitrary coefficient thresholding~\cite{bruntonDiscoveringGoverningEquations2016,boninsegnaSparseLearningStochastic2018,madduStabilitySelectionEnables2022,kaptanogluPySINDyComprehensivePython2022} or penalization~\cite{tibshiraniRegressionShrinkageSelection1996,benmhenniGlobalOptimizationSparse2022}, or on empirical assessment of statistical significance~\cite{manganModelSelectionDynamical2017,frishmanLearningForceFields2020,brucknerInferringDynamicsUnderdamped2020,amiriInferringGeometricalDynamics2024}.
-In contrast, here we explicitly take into account the fact that selecting a simple model in a large basis of functions involves testing a large number of hypotheses, and thus the basis size should appear in sparsity-enforcing penalization.
-Leveraging exact results in likelihood estimation (Wilks' theorem, \Eq{eq:Wilks}) and extreme value statistics (Fisher-Tippett-Gnedenko theorem, \Eq{eq:FTG}), we derived a principled information criterion, Parsimonious Stochastic Inference (PASTIS, \Eq{eq:PASTIS}) for sparse model selection.
-The only tuning parameter, $p$, is directly interpretable as the target probability of adding a superfluous term.
+\textbf{Discussion.} We presented PASTIS, a principled method for sparse SDE model selection from data, based on quasi-likelihood maximization.
+Unlike methods relying on arbitrary thresholds~\cite{bruntonDiscoveringGoverningEquations2016,boninsegnaSparseLearningStochastic2018,madduStabilitySelectionEnables2022,kaptanogluPySINDyComprehensivePython2022}, penalization~\cite{tibshiraniRegressionShrinkageSelection1996,benmhenniGlobalOptimizationSparse2022}, or empirical significance testing~\cite{manganModelSelectionDynamical2017,frishmanLearningForceFields2020,brucknerInferringDynamicsUnderdamped2020,amiriInferringGeometricalDynamics2024}, PASTIS explicitly accounts for multiple hypothesis testing inherent in large function libraries.
+This perspective is consistent with extended Bayesian information criteria (EBIC), which add a combinatorial penalty to BIC for large model spaces~\cite{chen2008ebic}, and with Bayesian complexity priors that distribute prior mass over model sizes to adjust for multiplicity~\cite{scott2010multiplicity}.
+Leveraging exact results in likelihood estimation (Wilks' theorem, \Eq{eq:Wilks}) and extreme value statistics (\Eq{eq:FTG}), we derived the PASTIS criterion (\Eq{eq:PASTIS}), where the single parameter $p$ is an interpretable significance level.
 While we have kept this parameter fixed here, it could be made adaptive to both converge at long times and more efficiently fit at short times.
-We showed that this method is robust and efficient, including in high dimension, in the presence of dynamical noise, measurement error, and large time intervals.
+We showed that this method is robust and efficient, even for high dimensions, dynamical noise, measurement error, and large time intervals.
 The inclusion of differential operators in the basis also permits the inference of stochastic partial differential equations from discretized fields, for which few inference methods pre-exist~\cite{mathpatiDiscoveringStochasticPartial2024}.
-This work thus paves the way towards direct inference of minimal models from experimental trajectories, for instance to identify biochemical pathways, ecological networks (\Fig{fig:benchmark}c) or reaction-diffusion mechanisms (\Fig{fig:benchmark}d).
-Our information criterion can be seen as an extension of the classic Akaike information criterion~\cite{akaikeInformationTheoryExtension1998,burnhamModelSelectionMultimodel2010} to likelihood-based sparse selection of a minimal model, and could thus be applied to higher-order SDEs~\cite{brucknerInferringDynamicsUnderdamped2020,brucknerLearningDynamicsCell2021,ferrettiBuildingGeneralLangevin2020} as well as more general sparse modeling problems~\cite{rishSparseModelingTheory2014}.
+This work provides a readily usable method~\cite{code} that paves the way towards direct inference of minimal models from experimental trajectories, for instance to identify biochemical pathways, ecological networks (\Fig{fig:benchmark}c) or reaction-diffusion mechanisms (\Fig{fig:benchmark}d).
+This principled framework for sparse selection could be adapted for higher-order SDEs~\cite{brucknerInferringDynamicsUnderdamped2020,brucknerLearningDynamicsCell2021,ferrettiBuildingGeneralLangevin2020} and general likelihood-based inference problems~\cite{rishSparseModelingTheory2014}.